AnirudhKongot/AnirudhKongot/README.md

 About Me

-📈 Skilled in SQL, PLSQL, Python and have a bit of Shell cripting knowledge.
+📈 Skilled in SQL, PLSQL, Python and have a bit of Shell scripting knowledge.
 🧐 I'm enthusiastic about problem-solving, Python, Automation, SQL, Gaming🎮.

 What You'll Find Here